Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Recommended size for power users with 32GB or 64GB RAM

-For intensive use such as video editing or Gaming it may be useful to make the Pagefile.sys larger in order to absorb peaks in memory requirements.
+When used intensively, such as for video editing or gaming, it can be useful to make the Pagefile.sys larger in order to absorb peaks in memory requirements.
 It is better not to deactivate the pagefile.

-For example, anyone who edits 4K videos with Adobe Premiere, can even with 64GB RAM working memory struggle with crashes or a jerky Windows.
+For example, if you edit 4K videos with Adobe Premiere, you may struggle with crashes or a jerky Windows even with 64GB RAM.

 The way out: